GoogleForCreators/web-stories-wp/readme.txt

 **Release Date:** May 20, 2021.

 * New feature: optimize videos directly from the pre-publish checklist.
+* New feature: get notified about missing video posters in the pre-publish checklist.
 * Fixes an issue with the preview mode not working anymore.
 * Improves compatibility with Jetpack VideoPress.